saul/fsharp-type-safety-talk/slides.md

 The way that I can represent an integer is by a universally quantified function that takes in whatever you want and returns that 'whatever you want' type.

-You hand me the function, and I pass in the value that I represent.
+You hand me the function, and I pass in the value of the int that I represent.

 So if I'm 5, I call your function with 5 and then hand you back the result you calculated in that function.